 Under normal conditions, the parietal and visceral pleura are in close apposition.
 The pleural space is negatively pressured at –5 mm Hg with fluctuations of 6 to 8 mm Hg between inspiration and expiration.
 The inherent tendency of the chest wall is to expand and for the lungs to collapse from elastic recoil.
 With the loss of the normal negative pressure in the pleural space that "adheres" the visceral pleura (lungs) to the parietal pleura (ribs), the affected lung collapses.
 A primary spontaneous pneumothorax occurs when a subpleural bleb ruptures, disrupting pleural integrity.
 Rupture in primary spontaneous pneumothoraces usually involves the lung apex.6,7,8 In secondary spontaneous pneumothoraces, disruption of the visceral pleura occurs secondary to underlying pulmonary disease processes.

 Once there is a break in the visceral pleura, air travels down a pressure gradient into the intrapleural space, until pressure equilibrium occurs with partial or total lung collapse.
-Altered ventilation–perfusion relationships and decreased ...
+Altered ventilation–perfusion relationships ...